Jack000/Expose/readme.md

 	expose -p

 The d flag enables draft mode, where only a single low resolution is encoded.
 This can be used for a quick preview or for layout purposes.

 The p flag enables progressive mode, where HTML files are not generated if they already exist.
 This saves time if you're just adding a new gallery instead of updating old ones.

+Generated images and videos are not overwritten, to do a completely clean build delete the existing _site directory first.

 ### Adding text